International

 Important Steps

-International students may apply for admission to associate, bachelor, and graduate-level degrees.
-The deadlines to apply for international students are:
+International students may apply for admission to select associate, bachelor, and post-secondary certificate programs.
+The following programs are open to international students:

 When applying, you will need to submit all of your official transcripts from secondary school (high school), as well as any post-secondary institutions.
 Failure to not submit all post-secondary institutions where you have an academic record will result in denied admission.